-Partnerships on Social Inclusion
+Partnerships on Creating Social Cohesion in Local Communities

 We have been pleased to present a series of seminars to several of our partner organisations throughout the year.
 Attended by community and government staff the work has gone some distance to enable Chain Reaction to present a viable framework through which to measure social cohesion and citizen engagement in a community.